-message should be reflected in the form of articles, news items, radio/television interviews and so on.
+Your message always depends upon the approach you choose.
+For example, if you choose the private approach to advocacy, the form of your message would be different.
+A diary note, some written points, or a simple memorandum would be enough.
+If you choose the confrontational approach to advocacy, the form of your message would be different.
+Your key message should be reflected in militant slogans, banners, and similar.
+If you choose the public approach, your message should be reflected in the form of articles, news items, radio and television interviews and so on.
 If you choose the collaborative approach, your key message should be reflected in presentations, study reports, seminars, and training programmes.
 This does not mean that you should use the prepared message all the time.
-You can make on-the-spot changes as well, but be sure that you have not lost the main point of the message.
+You can make on the spot changes as well, but be sure that you have not lost the key elements of the message.

 While working on the same issue, you will often have different target audiences.
 Within the primary audience, you will have several individuals having different responsibilities.
 Based on their responsibilities and interests, you should be able to craft the key message.
-Look at the example of a key message in Table 4.2.
+Look at the example of a key message in Table 5.2.